TheBeast0403/wordle-bookmarklet/readme.md

-# wordle-test
+# wordle solution

-script to display today's word in console
+script to display the current word in console if you cba to find it yourself

 how to use:
 1) press f12 (or ctrl+shift+i)